wtorricos/SAFEFromScratch/Readme.md

 }
 ```
 - `dotnet run` will use this profile by default, but in case you add more profiles you will need to specify which one you want to use for example `dotnet run --launch-profile "SelfHostedServer"`.
-- Note that we are passing one environment variable `ASPNETCORE_ENVIRONMENT`, this one is a default environment variable that is used by ASP.NET Core, but you can pass more variables adding them here.
+- Note that we are passing one environment variable `ASPNETCORE_ENVIRONMENT`, this one is a default environment variable that is used by ASP.NET Core, but you can pass ass many variables ass necessary.
   - As a quick tip if you have an environment variable that you want to override like `Logging.LogLevel.Microsoft` you need to replace the dots with two underscores `Logging__LogLevel__Microsoft: Warning` ;)
 - We are defining the applicationUrl in this configuration so we can remove it from our application builder.
 ```f#